greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FOREIGN_DATA_WRAPPER.html.md

 NO HANDLER
 :   Specifies that the foreign-data wrapper should no longer have a handler function.

-    **Note:** You cannot access a foreign table that uses a foreign-data wrapper with no handler.
+    > **Note** You cannot access a foreign table that uses a foreign-data wrapper with no handler.

 VALIDATOR validator\_function
 :   Specifies a new validator function for the foreign-data wrapper.